wjr1985/dlfm/readme.md

 If you want to ignore not critic errors, change "*endless_mode*" to `true`, else fill it with `false`. **Without quotes**!

-Now you can modify Title in Token mode and Large image, Large text (what you'll see if you cover large image), Small image and Small text (what you'll se if you cover small image) in App mode
+Now you can modify Title in Token mode and Large image, Large text (what you'll see if you cover large image), Small image and Small text (what you'll see if you cover small image) in App mode.
+In both modes you can customize first and second lines.

-In title, large image, large text, small text you can use these tags — parts of text that will be changed.
+In title, first line, second line, large image, large text, small text you can use these tags — parts of text that will be changed.
 List of tags:

 | Tag             |                     Value |    Type    |